 The DeLorean’s famed gull-wing doors were hinged to open at the car’s roof, making the vehicle stand out from the crowd.

 The cars were made only for model years 1981 through 1983.
-There were quality-control issues, and the car was lacking in power, CNN recalls.
+There were quality-control issues, and the car lacked power, CNN recalls.

-The striking car might have been forgotten if not for its use as a time machine in the popular “Back to the Future” films.
+The striking car might have been forgotten if not for its use as a time machine in the popular 1985 movie “Back to the Future” and its sequels.